What is Rhinoplasty (Nose Job)?

 At the literal center of our face, the nose plays a paramount role in the way our face is perceived.
 Rhinoplasty surgery, sometimes referred to as a nose job or nose surgery, involves reshaping the nose to create a more harmonious balance with the face.
 Here, millimeters can make dramatic changes.
-Dr. Sailon brings meticulous attention to detail, technical precision, and an artistic eye to ensure you achieve a beautiful, natural result.
+Dr. Sailon pays close attention to detail so that you achieve a beautiful, natural result.
 Beyond the cosmetic benefits, Dr. Sailon can also address any preexisting nasal breathing issues concurrently.

-Dr. Sailon’s extensive additional training in cleft lip and nasal surgery has prepared him well to tackle the challenges of rhinoplasty.
-In addition, he is frequently sent patients from all around the DC metro area for nasal reconstruction, usually after removal of a skin cancer.
+Dr. Sailon’s additional training in cleft lip and nasal surgery has prepared him well to tackle the challenges of rhinoplasty.
+In addition, he is frequently sent patients from all around the DC metro area for nasal reconstruction, usually after removal of skin cancer.

 Dr. Sailon will then carefully examine your nose and face to develop a treatment plan that best suits your needs.
 Your nasal function and airflow will also be assessed.
 Often times, rhinoplasty surgery has a two-fold benefit of improving the cosmetic appearance as well as opening the nasal passages to allow more air.
 Concerns about the nasal appearance and issues with breathing can be genetic or secondary to a traumatic injury.